 The body has enough work to do defending itself from the outside world, repairing injuries, and fighting off infections.
 So it seems unfair that there are also enemies within that body that are ready to attack.
 Such is the case with immune thrombocytopenic purpura (idiopathic thrombocytopenic purpura or ITP), where the body attacks and destroys platelets in the bloodstream, leading to an increased risk of bleeding.

 Red and white blood cells are the star players in blood.

 In ITP, the body's immune system doesn't recognize the surface of the platelet cell as part of the body.
-It coats the surface of the platelet cell with antibodies and the now damaged platelet is removed from the blood stream by the spleen, the organ whose job it is to clean and filter the blood of abnormal or damaged cells and other particles.
+It coats the surface of the platelet cell with antibodies and the now-damaged platelet is removed from the bloodstream by the spleen, the organ whose job it is to clean and filter the blood of abnormal or damaged cells and other particles.
 If the platelet count drops too low, spontaneous bleeding can occur.
 The name, ITP, perfectly describes the situation.
-The immune system removes platelets and thrombocytopenia (thrombocyte=platelet + penia=low count, low platelet count) occurs, causing purpura, a characteristic type of bruising or bleeding of the skin.
+The immune system removes platelets and thrombocytopenia (thrombocyte=platelet + penia=low count, low platelet count) appears, causing purpura, a characteristic type of bruising or bleeding of the skin.